Click for joy!

 Calculating how much we should depend on others for our success is something we do all the time.

-As a leader, you need to trust your people to do the work they were hired to do.
-If you can’t, the cost of their employment with you outweighs the benefit of their work.
-This is not just a monetary cost, but other costs as well: Emotional drain, time loss, reduced room for new opportunities, an inhibiting impact on your team and a negative impact on your culture.
-Given these costs, developing ways to cultivate trust every day is worth a closer look.
+As a leader, you must trust people to do the work they were hired to do.
+If you can’t, the cost of their employment outweighs the benefit of their work.
+This is not just a monetary cost, but other costs as well: Emotional drain, time loss, reduced room for innovation, an inhibiting impact on your team, and a negative impact on your culture.
+Given the cost, developing ways to cultivate trust every day is worth a closer look.

-Just as you must be willing to be dependent on your people for your success, likewise, your people need to trust you to the extent they’re dependent on you for success.
-Because you have the power in this relationship inherent to your position, your words and actions are closely monitored by your people.
+Leadership inherently creates interdependence.
+Just as you rely on your team for organizational achievement, your people depend on you for the conditions that enable their success.
+This relationship carries particular weight because of the inherent power dynamics in leadership roles.
+Your team naturally pays close attention to your words and actions, understanding that your decisions shape their professional landscape in profound ways.
 They understand that you can decide who to hire and fire.
 You also decide who they will be working with, who they will be working for, the goals and direction of the company, and what’s okay and not okay in how people treat each other.
-These decisions have a direct impact on their experience at work.
-Your people need to earn your trust and they do have some control over their work experience but they will be required to spend their limited energy resources to manage this experience when their values and self identity are in disharmony with your decisions.
+These choices directly impact their daily work experience and career trajectory.

 “If you don’t trust your people, you make them untrustworthy.” - Lao-Tzu, Tao Te Ching